akileshjayakumar/Flip-The-Coin-Game/README.md

 To run the game locally:

-1. Clone the repository: `git clone https://github.com/yourGithubUsername/toss-the-coin.git`
+1. Clone the repository: `git clone https://github.com/akileshjayakumar/flip-the-coin`
-2. Navigate to the project directory: `cd toss-the-coin`
+2. Navigate to the project directory: `cd flip-the-coin`
 3. Open `index.html` in your web browser.

 ## Contributing